gileck/book-reader-app/book-parser/parser-v2/steps/03-2-image-extraction/README.md

 ## Validation

 The validation checks:
-- All pages have an `images` array (even if empty)
+- All inserted `[[IMG ...]]` markers conform to the grammar and have unique `id`
-- Image objects have required properties with correct types
+- Every marker corresponds to an extracted (or placeholder) image on disk
-- Metadata matches actual image counts
+- No markers remain unresolved after Step 4 conversion to `image` chunks
-- Processing metadata is properly recorded
+- Processing metadata is properly recorded (counts, timings)

 ## Example Output Structure